SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 For a regular (DFM) where all variables $$y_t$$ are observed, an EM algorithm involving Kalman smoother and two multivariate regressions can be used for estimation.
 For each iteration of the algorithm:

-In the **E (Expectation) step** the Kalman smoother is utilized to esimiate the conditional moments of latent factors:
+In the **E (Expectation) step** the Kalman smoother is utilized to estimate the conditional moments of latent factors:

 $$
 \begin{aligned}